 40 Years After A Partial Nuclear Meltdown, A New Push To Keep Three Mile Island Open

 Forty years ago, the most serious nuclear accident in U.S. history sparked a backlash against the industry and halted its growth for decades.
 Today, the remaining working reactor at Three Mile Island, Unit 1, faces new challenges, including cheaper competition in a rapidly shifting energy grid.
-Unit 1 at the plant, near Harrisburg, Penn., is slated to close later this year.
+Unit 1 at the plant, near Harrisburg, Pa., is slated to close later this year.

 But mounting concerns about climate change, and the need for zero-carbon power, are also driving a new push to keep Three Mile Island and other nuclear reactors open.
 It's a turnaround few would have foreseen in the chaotic days after the accident.